With interests in science and nature, I explores topics from a unique and sometimes controversial perspective.

 Deer are also capable of rearing up on their back legs for very short periods of time, though to see one do so is rare.
 Whitetail jump and bound quite capably, but of course, they don’t hop on their hind legs, and one would think it would be easy to spot the difference.

 Otherwise, there are few American animals we can logically confuse with a kangaroo.
 As large marsupials they are fairly unique to the world, and have no equivalent in North America.
 So, is it possible that Australian kangaroos have somehow managed to gain a foothold in America?

 Fugitives from Zoos?

-Another possible cause of the sightings is Australian kangaroos that have escaped from zoos or private properties.
+Australian kangaroos that have escaped from zoos or private properties are another possible cause of the sightings.
 There are several animal sanctuaries around the United States housing kangaroos, numerous zoos, and an unknown number of unlicensed owners.

 If these animals had escaped from private citizens who had owned them illegally it’s not likely they would be reported.
 Is it possible some of these animals have established a breeding population over the years?

 One interesting explanation for Phantom Kangaroos is that they represent a species of rare marsupial not yet classified by science.
 The North American Kangaroo, while biologically plausible, is a stretch.
 It’s tough to imagine an animal that thrives in fields elsewhere in the world would go undetected for so long in America.